Skip to content

 What about prior authorization and plan rules?

 Medicare Advantage frequently uses prior authorization and utilization management for certain services.
-With Medigap + Original Medicare, you follow Medicare’s rules; prior authorization is less common, and coverage decisions are based on Medicare’s national and local policies.
+With Medigap + Original Medicare, you follow Medicare’s rules; prior authorization is less common, and coverage decisions are based on Medicare policies.

 How do travel and snowbird situations work?

 Medigap + Original Medicare travels well—any Medicare-accepting provider nationwide is usually covered.
-Medicare Advantage may limit routine care to local networks; emergency/urgent care is generally covered while traveling, but non-emergency out-of-area care may be restricted.
+Medicare Advantage may limit routine care to local networks; emergency and urgent care is generally covered while traveling, but non-emergency out-of-area care may be restricted.

 Is health underwriting involved?

-Medicare Advantage has no health underwriting (except end-stage renal disease rules that have largely eased).
+Medicare Advantage has no health underwriting in most situations.
 Medigap has guaranteed-issue during your first Medigap Open Enrollment (and certain special rights).
-Outside those windows, some states/carriers require medical underwriting to switch or add Medigap.
+Outside those windows, some states and carriers require medical underwriting to switch or add Medigap.

 Can I switch later if I change my mind?

 You can switch MA plans or between MA and Original Medicare during set enrollment windows.
-Moving from MA to Medigap later may require underwriting (and you may be declined or rated) unless you have a guaranteed-issue right in your state.
+Moving from MA to Medigap later may require underwriting unless you have a guaranteed-issue right in your state.

 Who tends to prefer Medigap vs Medicare Advantage?